 Enough of the ship's name was visible for me to be able to look it up on a list of Cunard's vessels and identify it as RMS Berengaria.
 Originally the SS Imperator, the ship was launched in Germany in 1913, and given to Cunard as war reparations six years later.
 Cunard and the White Star Line merged in 1934, becoming Cunard White Star Limited, so this label must predate that.

 From what I have been able to find out, Cunard's 'vacation specials' could have been one of two things.
 A combination of a reduction in U.S. immigration and the economic depression following the Wall Street Crash meant that passenger numbers for transatlantic crossings dropped considerably.
 The supply of liners far exceeded demand, and shipping companies turned to cruises as a way of filling their vessels.
 So this may have been a perfectly innocent holiday trip.
 However, at the same time, Prohibition meant that ships registered in America had to be 'dry' whereas those registered elsewhere could serve alcohol once they were out of U.S. territorial waters.
-By the 1930s the Berengaria was, despite various refits, looking rather old-fashioned compared to newer vessels, and seems to have been used for a number of these 'booze cruises'.
+Non-American shipping lines capitalized on this by offering round trips from U.S. ports which didn't call anywhere and existed mainly as an opportunity for passengers to drink.
+By the 1930s the Berengaria was, despite various refits, looking rather old-fashioned compared to newer vessels.
+She seems to have been used for a number of these 'booze cruises', where neither speed nor the quality of the furnishings were that important.
+The fact that label is for a sailing from New York makes this a definite possibilty.
 Either way, I like to think of this hatbox as having had quite an exotic life.

 How wonderful!
 The labels and found objects inside the boxes give them such life.
 I have a few boxes, none nearly as nice.
 Thank you for sharing their history!